-Ever had your own shadow get in your way of your photo?
+Ever had your own shadow getting in the way of your photo?
 Easy solve, move around!
 Change your position and see how the light will react, tilt to an angle even.
-Just like doing a crazy yoga-esque positions for outdoor photos, and the same goes for food.
+Just like doing crazy Yoga-Esque positions for outdoor photos, and the same goes for food.
 As in the case where you are sitting by the window, but standing between the window and your food...
 You will be casting a big shadow over it.

 5: What’s your hero angle?

 Food photography has 3 popular camera angles.
-The most popular for social media being the overhead (also called flatlay).
-The other two are straight on and 45 degree angle.
+The most popular for social media is the overhead (also called flat lay).
+The other two are straight on and 45-degree angles.
 When taking pictures of your meal, try shooting these 3 different angles and see which one you like best.

 6: It’s not about the camera, it’s the story you want to share

-8: Photograph often and with purpose Do you not feel super confident about your photography?
-One of the things that impacts my photography to this day is shooting often.
-Try to practice everyday.
+Do you not feel super confident about your photography?
+One of the things that impact my photography to this day is shooting often.
+Try to practice every day.
 This will train your intuition and instincts into reacting faster.
 This not only will improve your ability to read a potential image you see in your mind’s eye but also gets you more comfortable with using your camera/phone swiftly.
 Go on photo walks even, give yourself a prompt and set off.

 9: Editing with consistency is key